alexgausman/super-rent/README.md

 Now, let's go back to *Postman* and try adding a new VehicleType.

-Keep the HTTP Action set to `POST` and set the request URL to `localhost:4000/vehicle-types`.
+Keep the HTTP Action set to `POST` and set the request URL to `localhost:4000/tables/vehicletypes`.
 Below the request URL, select the `Body` tab and the `x-www-form-urlencoded` subtab.
 Add a key `vtname` and a value `truck`.
 Click *Send*.

 In the response we should see both the query entered and the result row which was added.
 Likewise, in *PSequel*, if we hit refresh we will see a new VehicleType row with a vtname of truck.

 To get a list of the current VehicleTypes via the API, go back to *Postman* and change the HTTP Action from `POST` to `GET`.
-Keep the request URL set as `localhost:4000/vehicle-types` and uncheck the (key, value) added in the body.
+Keep the request URL set as `localhost:4000/tables/vehicletypes` and uncheck the (key, value) added in the body.
 Then click Send.
 The returned response will appear similar to the previous one, with the query entered and a list of the rows (which currently only includes truck).

-To delete the truck VehicleType, change the HTTP Action from `GET` to `DELETE`, set the request URL to `localhost:4000/vehicle-types/truck`, and click *Send*.
+To delete the truck VehicleType, change the HTTP Action from `GET` to `DELETE`, set the request URL to `localhost:4000/tables/vehicletypes/`, re-add the (key, value) pair (vtname, truck) and click *Send*.

 If at any point you wish to clear all the tables from the database, send an HTTTP `POST` request to `localhost:4000/admin/clear-db`.
 After the database is cleared, you can make a `POST` request to `localhost:4000/admin/init-db` to initialize the tables again.